rawleyfowler/e/README.md

 You'll also want a Perl installed later than 5.6 (you should have that already).

+Optionally, you can also install [cozette](https://github.com/slavfox/Cozette) HiDPI to your system if you want to use it as your font.

 ## Installing

 ```bash
 chmod +x install
 ./install
 ```

+Then, open Emacs.
+If you run into any errors with installing packages, run `M-x package-refresh-contents` and restart Emacs.

 ## Packages